 1. Dealing with school about child's placement or program.

 1. Describe the problem with a specific statement.

 1. List priorities both short and long term.

 1. Know your limits and be realistic about what you can accomplish.
-Say no to unreasonable demands.
+Say no to